U.S. sailor from coronavirus-stricken aircraft carrier taken to ICU

 In a statement, the Navy said the sailor was in a 14-day isolation period when admitted to the U.S. Naval Hospital Guam on Thursday.

+A U.S. official, speaking on condition of anonymity, said the sailor was found unresponsive and received cardiopulmonary resuscitation (CPR).
+The sailor is in critical condition.

-The number of positive cases on the ship is now 416, up from the 286 positive cases the Navy reported on Wednesday.
+The number of positive cases on the nuclear-powered ship is now 416, up from the 286 positive cases the Navy reported on Wednesday.

 Air Force General John Hyten, vice chairman of the Joint Chiefs of Staff, told reports at the Pentagon that the military needs to plan for the possibility of more coronavirus infections on the level of the Theodore Roosevelt.